photo of the White House

 Title X grants cover a broad array of services that fall under the umbrella of family planning: contraceptive services, supplies, and information; breast and cervical cancer screenings; and STI prevention, testing, and treatment.
 In keeping with federal law (the Hyde Amendment), Title X funds are not permitted to be used for abortion services.

-In June 2018, the Trump administration proposed a new rule for Title X, the substance of which amounted to a domestic version of the Global Gag Rule.
-After months of legal challenges, the rule went into effect on August 19, 2019.
-The new rule removed the requirement that providers discuss all pregnancy options with patients, it forbade Title X providers from referring patients for abortion services unless the patient explicitly asked for such a referral, and it allowed all providers to refuse to provide abortions on “moral” grounds.
+In 2019, the Trump administration — after months of legal challenges — succeeded in introducing a new rule for Title X, which amounted to a domestic version of the Global Gag Rule.
+The rule removed the requirement that providers discuss all pregnancy options with patients, it forbade Title X providers from referring patients for abortion services unless the patient explicitly asked for such a referral, and it allowed all providers to refuse to provide abortions on “moral” grounds.
 It also removed the requirement that providers offer all FDA-approved methods of birth control and prioritizes abstinence and natural family planning methods, and it infringed on the rights of minors by requiring that clinic staff attempt to involve family members in their contraceptive decisions.

 Additionally, clinics had to draw a “bright line” between abortion services and all other services: separate accounting, physical spaces, staff, contact info, patient health records, etc. Previously, clinics that received Title X grants for family planning services were able to offer abortion services with separate, non-federal funding, in the same facility, by the same staff.